ietf-wg-acme/acme/draft-ietf-acme-acme.md

   * the token field is set to the token in the challenge.
 2. Verify that the resulting URI is well-formed.
 3. Dereference the URI using an HTTP GET request.
-This request MUST be sent to TCP port 80 on the server.
+This request MUST be sent to TCP port 80 on the HTTP server.
 4. Verify that the body of the response is well-formed key authorization.
 The server SHOULD ignore whitespace characters at the end of the body.
-5. Verify that key authorization provided by the server matches the token for this challenge and the client's account key.
+5. Verify that key authorization provided by the HTTP server matches the token for this challenge and the client's account key.

 If all of the above verifications succeed, then the validation is successful.
 If the request fails, or the body does not pass these checks, then it has